 Drainage is a major consideration in all civil engineering earthworks, embankment and slope projects.
-Sub-surface drainage using a Fildrain drainage geocomposite horizontally in place of a granular starter layer, as well as to relieve pore pressure and accelerate consolidation.
-Sub-surface drainage options have been limited to traditional crushed stone filter drains even though modern materials are available.
-The modern option of the Fildrain geocomposite enables greater use of site won as-dug materials and this in turn minimises the number of vehicle journeys, both delivering and removing materials from site.
+Sub-surface drainage using a horizontal layer of Fildrain drainage geocomposite replaces the need for granular starter layers, as well as relieving pore pressure and accelerating consolidation.
+Sub-surface drainage options have been limited to traditional crushed stone filter drains, even though more modern alternatives are available.
+The Fildrain geocomposite option enables greater use of site won, as-dug materials and this in turn minimises the number of vehicle journeys, both delivering and removing materials from site.

 Embankment Starter Layers

-Earthworks are usually on the critical path and the programming of the project works, and on soft soil embankments these are no exception.
+Earthworks are usually on the critical path when programming project works, and soft soil embankments are no exception.
 The speed of construction of the embankment depends on the rate at which the pore water pressure can dissipate as the embankment height progresses.
-Fildrain geocomposite is so effective at reducing pore pressures, that it significantly increases the range of soils that can be considered as suitable fill.
+Fildrain geocomposite is so effective at reducing pore pressures that it significantly increases the range of soils that can be considered as suitable fill.
 Even very wet soils that would be unsuitable for use with granular drainage layers may be considered usable.
-Fildrain geocomposite has a central core that is impermeable to restrict vertical movement of water, which means that each layer of Fildrain acts as a roof to the fill below, preventing rainfall from slowing consolidation.
+Fildrain geocomposite has a central impermeable core to restrict the vertical movement of water, which means that each layer of Fildrain acts as a roof to the fill below, preventing rainfall from slowing consolidation.
 Consequently the weather window for earthworks is extended.
-Using Fildrain instead of crushed stone utilises more fill, which is cost saving and has a positive impact on the earthworks balance.
+Using Fildrain instead of crushed stone also utilises more site won fill, which is cost saving and has a positive impact on the earthworks balance.

-Slope drainage is primarily required to collect seepage water emerging from permeable layers in soil slopes, or from open joints in rock slopes.
+Slope drainage is primarily required to collect seepage water that emerges from permeable layers in soil slopes, or from open joints in rock slopes.
 It is there essentially to stop topsoil from slumping or being eroded by water from below.

 When designing and constructing cuttings, the ground water level is reduced below the intended surface of the cutting slopes.
 Traditionally this is achieved with crushed stone counterfort drainage trenches.
 Installing any trench on a steep slope is not easy.
 Fildrain helps to make the process simple, in one of three ways: